hykilpikonna/CSC110-Project/src/report/report_document.md

-# Meta Analysis
+# TODO: TITLE

-This section aims at gaining some insights about the differences in our samples and the scode that the results might apply or generalize to.
-This section also answers the first part of our research question: **how frequently does people post about COVID-related issues, and how interested are people to see COVID-related posts?**
+## Introduction

+We have observed that there have been increasingly more voices talking about COVID-19 since the start of the pandemic.
+However, different groups of people might view the importance of discussing the pandemic differently.
+For example, we don't know whether the most popular people on Twitter will be more or less inclined to post COVID-related content than the average Twitter user.
+Also, while some audience finds these content interesting, others quickly scroll through them. **So, we aim to compare people's interests in posting coronavirus content and the audience's interests in viewing them between different groups.** Also, with recent developments and policy changes toward COVID-19, it is unclear how people’s discussions would react.
+Some people might believe that the pandemic is starting to end so that discussing it would seem increasingly like an unnecessary effort, while others might find these policy changes controversial and want to voice their opinions even more.
+Also, even though COVID-related topics are almost always on the news, some news outlets might intentionally cover them more frequently than others.
+For the people watching the news, some people might find these news reports interesting, while others can’t help but switch channels.
+So, how people’s interest in listening or discussing COVID-related topics changes over time is not very clear. **Our second goal is to analyze how people's interest in COVID-related topics changes and how frequently people have discussed COVID-related issues in the two years since the pandemic started.**

 ## Demographics

 Our data come from three samples:
 * `500-pop`: The list of 500 most followed users on Twitter.
 * `500-rand`: A sample of 500 random users on Twitter who speaks English, Chinese, or Japanese with at least 1000 posts and at least 150 followers.
-* `eng-news`: [Top 100 most influential news Twitter accounts by Nur Bremmen](https://memeburn.com/2010/09/the-100-most-influential-news-media-twitter-accounts/), combined with all news accounts which TwitterNews reposted.
+* `eng-news`: A list of 100 top news Twitter accounts by Nur Bremmen [[1]](#ref1), combined with all news accounts which TwitterNews reposted.

+# Meta Analysis

+This section aims at gaining some insights about the differences in our samples and the scode that the results might apply or generalize to.
+This section also answers the first part of our research question: **how frequently does people post about COVID-related issues, and how interested are people to see COVID-related posts?**

-## COVID-19 Posting Frequency
+## Method & Results - COVID-19 Posting Frequency

+**TODO: Separate method from results**

 First, we analyzed how frequently the users in these three datasets are posing about COVID-19 (ignoring retweets).
 Initially, we were expecting that most people will post about COVID-19 because this pandemic is very relevant to every one of us.
 However, we found that there are many people in our samples didn't post about COVID-19 at all.
 The following table shows how many people in each sample didn't post or posted less than 1% about COVID-19: